 And whereas, the University will continue to comply with all required municipal bylaws and provincial orders, including those that pertain to physical distancing, capacity limits for indoor/outdoor gatherings and events, screening, and the mask and face covering mandate.

-And whereas the University is adopting appropriate measures and is engaged in robust and ongoing planning for a safe and healthy phased return to campus, as regularly communicated to the York community through the University's Better Together website.
+And whereas the University is adopting appropriate measures for a safe and healthy phased return to campus.

 Therefore, the Parties agree that: